jaytaylor/andromeda/README.md

 ### TODOs

+#### Fancy Data

 - [ ] Add attribute "CanGoGet" to indicate if package is buildable via `go get`.
 Then provide a search filter to only include such packages.
-- [ ] Add git version check to crawler (because it's easy to forget to upgrade git!)
-- [ ] Add a monitor and require that the disk where the DB is stored always has at least X GB free, where X is based on a multiple of the Bolt database file.
-This is to ensure safety that things don't get into a state where data cannot be written to the DB or even worse it gets corrupt.
-Remember that DB size may grow non-linearly (need to double check this, but this is what I recall observing).
-- [ ] Fix `-s` strangeness, should only specify the base path and auto-append "/src".
+- [ ] Add `deprecated` attribute and set based on detection of phrases like "is deprecated" and "superceded by" in README.
+- [ ] Attempt topic extraction from READMEs.
+- [ ] Add usage popularity comparison between 2 pkgs.
+- [ ] Generic fork and hierarchy detection: Find packages with the pkg same name, then use `lastCommitedAt` field to derive possibly related packages.
+Take this list and inspect commit histories to determine if there is commit-overlap between the two.
+Could implement github scraping hacks to verify accuracy.
 - [ ] Handle relative imports (x2).
+- [ ] Detect and persist whether each import is vendored or not in the reverse-imports mapping data.
 - [ ] Add analysis of RepoRoot sub-package paths and import names.
+- [ ] Add counts for total number of packages tracked, globally (currently repos are tracked and called "packages" everywhere, ugh..).
-- [ ] Detect and persist whether each import is vendored or not in the reverse-imports mapping data.
+- [ ] 1/2 Distinguish between pkg and repo by refactoring what is currently called a "package" in andromeda into a "repo".
-- [ ] Add errors counter to ToCrawlEntry and throw away when error count exceeds N.
+- [ ] 2/2 Add alias tracking table.

+#### Remote Crawlers

-- [ ] Move failed to-crawls to different table instead of dropping them outright.
+- [ ] 1/4 Add a `--id` flag for remote crawlers to uniquely identify them (x2).
+- [ ] 2/4 Remote crawlers should track and store their own statistics in a local bolt db file, per crawler-id.
+For example, keep track of number of crawls done per day, total size of crawled content, number of successful and failed crawls.
+- [ ] 3/4 Server-side: Track crawlers by ID, and track when they were last seen, IP addresses, number of packages crawled, number of successful crawls vs errors.
+- [ ] 4/4 Provide live-query mechanism for server to ping all crawlers to get an accurate count of actives.
+Would also be interesting to have the crawlers include their version (git hash) and crawl stats in the response.

+#### Fully Autonomous System

 - [ ] Add queue monitor, when it is empty add N least recently updated packages to crawl.
+- [X] Add errors counter to ToCrawlEntry and throw away when error count exceeds N.
+- [ ] Add process-level concurrency support for remote crawlers (to increase throughput without resorting to trying to manage multiple crawler processes per host).

+#### Data Integrity

+- [ ] To avoid dropping items across restarts, implement some kind of a WAL and resume functionality (x2, see next item below).
 - [ ] Protect against losing queue items from process restarts / interruptions; Add in-flight TCE's to an intermediate table, and at startup move items from said table back into the to-crawl queue.
 - [ ] Remote-crawler: Store crawl result on disk when sending failed, then when remote starts, check for failed transmit and send it.
 Possible complexity due to server not expecting _that_ crawl result.
 May need to expose via different gRPC API endpoint than `Attach`.

-- [ ] Add counts for total number of packages tracked, globally (currently repos are tracked and called "packages" everywhere, ugh).
-- [ ] Add process-level concurrency support for remote crawlers (to increase throughput without resorting to trying to manage multiple crawler processes per host).
-- [ ] Add git commit hash to builds, and has gRPC client send it with requests.
-- [ ] 1/2 Distinguish between pkg and repo by refactoring what is currently called a "package" in andromeda into a "repo".
-- [ ] 2/2 Add alias tracking table
+#### Operational and Performance

+- [ ] Fix `-s` strangeness, should only specify the base path and auto-append "/src".
 - [ ] Consider refactoring "Package" to "Repo", since a go repo contains an arbitrary number of packages (I known, "yuck", but..).
-- [ ] Add `deprecated` attribute and set based on detection of phrases like "is deprecated" and "superceded by" in README.
-- [ ] Attempt topic extraction from READMEs.
-- [ ] Add usage popularity comparison between 2 pkgs
-- [ ] Generic fork and hierarchy detection: Find packages with the pkg same name, then use `lastCommitedAt` field to derive possibly related packages.
-Take this list and inspect commit histories to determine if there is commit-overlap between the two.
-Could implement github scraping hacks to verify accuracy.
 - [X] Implement Postgres backend.
-- [ ] Implement pure-postgres native db.Client interface, then run the scientific process against hypothesis that we can do better than dumb K/V.
+- [X] Implement Postgres queue.
 - [ ] Implement CockroachDB backend.
+- [ ] Implement CockroachDB queue.
+- [ ] Add git commit hash to builds, and has gRPC client send it with requests.
+- [ ] Implement pure-postgres native db.Client interface and see if or how much better we can do compared to K/V approach.
-- [ ] Implement pending references updates as a batch job (currently it's been disabled due to low performance).
-Another way to solve it would be to only save pending references sometimes - just add an extra parameter on the internal save method.
+- [X] Implement pending references updates as a batch job (currently it's been disabled due to low performance).
+Another way to solve it would be to only save pending references sometimes - just add an extra parameter on the internal save method (went with this, was very simple to add a single param to the save functions to avoid merging pending references for recursively-triggered saves.

-- [ ] To avoid dropping items across restarts, implement some kind of a WAL and resume functionality.
+#### Uncategorized

+- [X] Add git version check to crawler (because it's easy to forget to upgrade git!).
+Note: This is part of the `check` command, also verifies availability of openssl binary.
+- [ ] Add a monitor and require that the disk where the DB is stored always has at least X GB free, where X is based on a multiple of the Bolt database file.
+This is to ensure safety that things don't get into a state where data cannot be written to the DB or even worse it gets corrupt.
+Remember that DB size may grow non-linearly (need to double check this, but this is what I recall observing).
+- [ ] Move failed to-crawls to different table instead of dropping them outright.
+- [ ] 1/2 Expose queue contents over rest API.
-- [ ] Easy one: Add client ID and emit it to frontend messaging.
+- [ ] 2/2 Frontend viewer for queue head and tail contents.

 To locate additional TODOs just `find . -name '*.go' -exec grep 'TODO'`